-For the years ended December 31, 2019 and 2020, the Series A shares, redeemable series B and C shares were excluded from the calculation of diluted income per ordinary share as their inclusion would have been anti-dilutive.
-In addition, for the years ended December 31, 2019 and 2020, 12,125,567 and 11,663,920 share options were also excluded from the calculation of diluted net income per ordinary share as their vesting is contingent upon the satisfaction of a performance condition (i.e. completion of a Qualified IPO), which is not considered probable until the event occurs.
+(ii) For the year ended December 31, 2020, Series A, B and C shares of Atour Shanghai prior to Restructuring were excluded from the calculation of diluted income per ordinary share as their inclusion would have been anti-dilutive.

+(iii) For the year ended December 31, 2021, 214,203,200 ordinary shares were included in the denominator in the calculation of basic income per ordinary share to give the effect of the termination of preference rights on April 8, 2021.

+(iv) For the years ended December 31, 2020 and 2021, 11,663,920 and 17,740,297 share options were excluded from the calculation of diluted net income per ordinary share, respectively, as their vesting is contingent upon the satisfaction of a performance condition (i.e. completion of a Qualified IPO), which is not considered probable until the event occurs.
+For the year ended December 31, 2022, 660,000 share options were excluded from the calculation of diluted net income per ordinary share as their effects would have been anti-dilutive.